caskcsg/ir/cotmae/README.md

 # CoT-MAE
-CoT-MAE is a transformers based Mask Auto-Encoder pretraining architecture designed for Dense Passage Retrieval.
-Details can be found in [ConTextual Mask Auto-Encoder for Dense Passage Retrieval](https://arxiv.org/abs/2208.07670).
+CoT-MAE is a transformers based Masked Auto-Encoder pretraining architecture designed for Dense Passage Retrieval.
+Details can be found in [ConTextual Masked Auto-Encoder for Dense Passage Retrieval](https://arxiv.org/abs/2208.07670) (AAAI 2023).

 ## Get Started
 Checkpoints are available at Huggingface Hub.